emu-russia/breaks/BreakingNESWiki_DeepL/Readme.md

 Also in some places at the end of the section is a Verilog for the circuit being studied.

 As usual, a knowledge of microelectronics and programming is required to understand the material.
-Earlier a tightly packed joint was required, but after various interviews in different companies when I showed the wiki as my portfolio - this joke was taken literally, so I removed this requirement.

 Note on the English version: the translation was done with the service [DeepL.com](http://DeepL.com), so it may seem awkward somewhere for native speakers.
 You are free to contribute your own edits to make it "human".